Dead Ringers (miniseries): Development

 In August 2020, it was announced Amazon Prime Video had given a straight-to-series order to a television series based upon David Cronenberg's 1988 film Dead Ringers, with Annapurna Television set to produce, and Alice Birch set to serve as head writer and executive producer.
-Sean Durkin, Lauren Wolkstein and Karyn Kusama will direct episodes of the series.
+Sean Durkin, Lauren Wolkstein, Karena Evans and Karyn Kusama directed episodes of the series.

 Casting

 Upon the initial announcement, it was revealed Rachel Weisz would star in the series.
 In July 2021, it was announced Michael Chernus had joined the cast as a series regular.
 In August 2021, it was announced Poppy Liu and Britne Oldford had joined the cast as series regulars, with Jeremy Shamos, Jennifer Ehle and Emily Meade set to recur.

 Filming

-Principal photography began by August 2021, in New York City.
+Principal photography began by August 2021 in New York City.

 Release

-All six episodes of the series are scheduled to be released on April 21, 2023.
+The series had its world premiere at the 2023 Canneseries on April 15, competing for Long Form competition.
+All six episodes of the series were released on April 21, 2023.

+Reception

+Metacritic, which uses a weighted average, assigned a score of 79 out of 100 based on 24 critics, indicating "generally favorable reviews".